metal3-io/metal3-docs/design/fd-support-kcp.md

 ### Cloud-Provider-Interface

-In public clouds, these label are genereally added via the [cloud-provider-interface (CPI).](https://github.com/kubernetes/cloud-provider) It's the cloud-provider's job of initializing a node with cloud specific zone/region labels.
+In public clouds, these label are generally added via the [cloud-provider-interface (CPI).](https://github.com/kubernetes/cloud-provider) It's the cloud-provider's job of initializing a node with cloud specific zone/region labels.
 For more advanced use case, operators may implement